phantasy-project/mpl4qt/docs/source/index.rst

 mpl4qt - Matplotlib Widget for PyQt5 and Qt5-designer
 =====================================================

-``mpl4qt`` is the name of Python package (Python 3.x), which featuring matplotlib plotting widgets, as well as Qt5-designer integration, that is it possible for the user to develop PyQt GUI application by drag&drop way if data visualization widgets are required.
-Currently, fully support PyQt5 and Python 3.x.
+``mpl4qt`` features matplotlib dataviz modules, as well as Qt designer widgets integration, which could help the users develop PyQt GUI applications by the way of drag & drop packed widgets into any containers.
+Currently, ``mpl4qt`` supports PyQt5 and Python 3.x.

 .. toctree::
     :maxdepth: 2